Microflow-IO/microflow-nano/docs/Nano_FAQ.md

 Nano is permanently free for individuals and small-to-medium-sized users.

-For commercial key accounts, Nano will charge an appropriate cost fee, which can be referenced from the cost of developing Nano by the user themselves.
+For commercial key accounts, Nano will charge an appropriate cost, but it will be significantly lower than the cost of developing Nano by the users themselves.